Jako/LangRouter/docs/usage.md

 2. Create the context setting **base_url** in each context and set it to `/`.
 3. Create the context setting **cultureKey** in each context and set it to the according cultureKey, i.e. `en`.
+4. Optionally create the context setting **cultureKeyAliases** in each context and set it to a comma-separated list of other culture keys to which this context should respond, i.e. `de,nl`.
-4. For each context create a **site_url** context setting and fill it with the following value: `{url_scheme}{http_host}{base_url}{cultureKey}/`.
+5. For each context create a **site_url** context setting and fill it with the following value: `{url_scheme}{http_host}{base_url}{cultureKey}/`.
 MODX handles the placeholder replacements in that setting on its own.
-5. Fill the MODX system setting **babel.contextDefault** with the context key of the default language, if you did not fill this during the installation of LangRouter.
+6. Fill the MODX system setting **babel.contextDefault** with the context key of the default language, if you did not fill this during the installation of LangRouter.
-6. In head section of the template insert the following line `<base href="[[!++site_url]]">`.
+7. In head section of the template insert the following line `<base href="[[!++site_url]]">`.
-7. Include the static files from the assets folder in your installation with `[[++assets_url]]path/to/static_file`, i.e. `<link href="[[++assets_url]]css/site.css" rel="stylesheet">` or `<img src="[[++assets_url]]images/whatever.jpg" … >`.
+8. Include the static files from the assets folder in your installation with `[[++assets_url]]path/to/static_file`, i.e. `<link href="[[++assets_url]]css/site.css" rel="stylesheet">` or `<img src="[[++assets_url]]images/whatever.jpg" … >`.
 You could use
    `[[++base_url]]path/to/static_file`, if your assets are not located inside the assets folder.
-8. Set the MODX system setting **link_tag_scheme** to `-1` (URL is relative to site_url)
+9. Set the MODX system setting **link_tag_scheme** to `-1` (URL is relative to site_url)

 To create these settings easily, you could use the [Cross Contexts